VHDPlus/vhdplus-website/docs/component_vhdpcore_max10.md

 | Flash | 1.37 Mb (64 Mb External) | 0.25 Mb | 2.05 Mb |
 | ADC | 1 MHz 12 Bit | 0.2 MHz 10 Bit | 0.35 MHz 12 Bit |

 You get more speed and RAM so even image processing gets possible.
-Next to the processor, with the VHDP Core you can add additional parallel processes to e.g. control a motor.
+Next to the processor, you can add additional parallel processes to e.g. control a motor.